You know that feeling you get right before you publish a post?

 The opening sentence, “After all, that’s the dream, right?” also connects directly to the headline, responding directly to the three promises.
-I call this style of opening the “Conversation Starter,” because it uses a conversational question to bridge the gap between the promise of the headline and the rest of the post.
+I call this style of opening the “Conversation Starter,” because it uses a conversational question composed of powerful words to bridge the gap between the promise of the headline and the rest of the post.

 I could go on, but I want to save a few secrets for later when I reveal the full recipe. 🙂

 Before I move on, though, there is something you should know: